BabylonJS/OldDocumentationSite/content/extensions/Editor/Using_Post_Processes_Builder.md

-# Using the Post-Process Builder
+# Using the Post-Processes Builder

 ## Creating post-processes